The64thGamer/cheeseepedia/content/cc8761ew76wgs23t/content.md

 ## Design

 This bot is a Standard Mijjin mech with less movements, the mech has green eye pieces.
-The bot is the Looney Bird Character from the {{< wiki-link "Rock-afire Explosion" >}} in the smaller Mijjin style, now with a body.
+The bot is the Looney Bird Character from the [Rock-afire Explosion] in the smaller Mijjin style, now with a body.
 This character is only seen wearing a Lab Coat.

 ## Movements